 Interiors were designed by David Collins, a friend of Madonna's, who's best known for his work in some of London's most celebrated restaurants and bars, including Claridge's Hotel Bar and the National Dining Rooms at the National Gallery.
 The London's 200 rooms start at a massive 750 square feet -- larger than any other hotel in L.A. -- and have enormous, gleaming-white modern bathrooms, most with sunken tubs.
 (The Raffles L'Ermitage also has spacious rooms, but they start at 600 square feet and are curiously out of date tech-wise.)
-The hotel has a rooftop pool, terrace, and fitness center surrounded with glass walls that allow panoramic views of the Los Angeles valley.
-Downstairs there's a restaurant with a cumbersome name but a famous chef, Gordon Ramsay at The London West Hollywood.
+The hotel has a rooftop pool and terrace surrounded with glass walls that allow panoramic views of the Los Angeles valley.
+Downstairs there's the Boxwood restaurant, helmed by Chef Anthony Keene.

 Service details are of special importance here: the chilled lavender washcloths by the pool, the remarkably resourceful concierge staff, the "welcome back" from the fedora-topped doorman every time a guest walks through the front door.
 Better yet, it's the kind of service that doesn't discriminate between regular Janes or industry folks who Need.
 Things.
 Done.
 Right.
 Now.